eltociear/v2-core/README.md

 - reshuffle files: storage into one folder, core modules into another, external into another, etc

 Products - IRS [P1]
+closeAccount -> closePortfolio in DatedIRSPortfolio pool.executeTakerOrder(marketId, maturityTimestamp, notionalAmount); -> notionalAmount should be replaced with baseAmount
 - close account
 - annualized exposures